drekka/Machinus/README.md

 ## 3. Create the states and machine

-Next create a series of`StateConfig<T>` instances which are used to configure the states.
-Then we add a machine instance to manage them.
+Using these states we can create a set of configs using the `StateConfig<T>` class and pass them to an instance of `Machinus` like this.

 ```swift
 let initialising = StateConfig<UserState>(withIdentifier: .initialising, allowedTransitions: .registering, .loggedOut)